bergus/F/Stream.todo.md

 			should this be handled by the listenermanager (and the listenercreator)? why not simply pass an array of events? - only where expected or what?
   Use wrappers to "discretize" parallel events in own environment with own dispatch method and explicit, "parallel" output
+* Do ValueStreams update only for the last value in a sequence?
+No - compromises state.
+"SkipUpdate" might be an option for some behaviours, evaluating to a single propagated value. of parallel events?
+Yes.
+There is no state in between.
 * How does lazy listening work with asynchronous combinators?
 			It does not, async is a kind of output and requires a strict listener The computations may be deferred though, using lazyness
+* Should ValueStreams have Promise-like error handling?
+			Propagating Error objects instead of arguments objects could work fine.

 * Adding the first listener starts event propagation - go().
 How is its priority computed and assigned?
 			Recursively.
 After the call to go(), the priority is expected to be known; and can be assigned as usual
 * Should a listener receive the current event (if any?) when being installed?
   What about a listener that is removed?
 			A Behaviour listener should definitely.
   Regardless of yes or no, this must not depend on the priority of the listener and the current state of dispatching at the installation
+* How are listeners attached during dispatch phase?
+			The behaviour should be defined explicitly by used method, which may return a Continuation for the action see proposal under #thoughts.
+*

 * How is the outside world representated?
 Isn't there a circular event stream? run :: (EventStream a -> ValueStream (IO b) | EventStream b) -> output (O b, I a) -> IO b
 			@TODO check FRP paper on exact type signature
 *

 Methods and Functions proposals